sous-chefs/elasticsearch/README.md

 Actions: `:install`, `:remove`

 Downloads the elasticsearch software, and unpacks it on the system.
-There are currently two ways to install -- `package`, which downloads the appropriate package from elasticsearch.org and uses the package manager to install it, and `tarball` which downloads a tarball from elasticsearch.org and unpacks it in /usr/local on the system.
+There are currently two ways to install -- `:package`, which downloads the appropriate package from elasticsearch.org and uses the package manager to install it, and `:tarball` which downloads a tarball from elasticsearch.org and unpacks it in /usr/local on the system.
 The resource name is not used for anything in particular.
 This resource also comes with a `:remove` action which will remove the package or directory elasticsearch was unpacked into.